BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     - Gets the latest Device Twin information
     - Defines a new `patch` object used to update the Device Twin
     - Updates the Device Twin
-    - Logs the current desired configuration to the console.
+    - Logs the current *Desired Configuration* to the console.

 3. Lastly, add the following line to the *default* case of the `consoleReadTask` task
 in the *Main* method: